For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 Key highlights for the week and outlook for China/HK:

-Click below SSE and .HSI indexes for their weekly charts.
+Click below for SSE and .HSI weekly chart.

 SSE weekly chart